theexoticman/parkingtoll/README.md

 ```

 ## Examples
-In this section we will see how to use the API via API examples and extension capabilities.
+In this section we will see how to use the API via API example. please refer to the example package.
-Also, feel free to refer to the test folder for more details. [`src/test/java` directory][tests]

 ### 1 - Initialization
 Use the ParkinToll to generate a parking lot and the a Car you want to park.
 For instance, one can use the ParkingToll Maracana and a Gasoline Car as is follows: